RADalian/cube/tutorial/step6.md

 ## Calculate Cube Position

 We need calculate the cube position by passed index.
-We need add two properties (initial position and current position) for each cube unit position status.
-We should also initialize the properties in the class `constructor`.
+We need add two properties (_initial position_ and _current position_) for each cube unit position status.
+Then We should also initialize the properties in the class `constructor`.

 Also, we need to inject the `host` element in the contructor which we can use to transform.